 “And I will put enmity between you and the woman, and between your offspring and hers; he will crush your head, and you will strike his heel.”
 Genesis 3:15, NIV84

 Here in Genesis is where the promises began.
-Man has fallen into sin.
-Adam and Eve are hiding from God and are living in a very different world from just moments ago.
-The love and peace that ruled their hearts and minds has been replaced with selfishness and fear.
-God comes to the garden to condemn Satan and to save His creation.
-He doesn’t come to destroy Adam and Eve but to promise them that their brokenness would be healed by a redeemer He himself would send.
-God promises that the One to come would crush the Devil’s head.
+Man had fallen into sin.
+Adam and Eve were hiding from God and were living in a very different world from just moments before.
+The love and peace that ruled their hearts and minds was replaced with selfishness and fear.
+God came to the garden to condemn Satan and to save His creation.
+He didn’t come to destroy Adam and Eve but to promise them that their brokenness would be healed by a redeemer He himself would send.
+God promised that the One to come would crush the Devil’s head.